jg-digital-media/jgdm-woocommerce-selectors/README.md

             }

-            // Not: The logout su bnavigation logs you out directly
+            // Note: The logout sub navigation logs you out directly

         }